CopperSpice API 2.0.0

 • standard output channel (stdout) contains regular console output

-• standard error channel (stderr) contains the errors printed by the process
+• standard error channel (stderr) contains the errors printed by the command

 These channels represent two separate streams of data.
 You can toggle between them by calling setReadChannel().
 QProcess emits readyRead() when data is available on the current read channel.
 It also emits readyReadStandardOutput() when new standard output data is available, and when new standard error data is available, readyReadStandardError() is emitted.
 Instead of calling read(), readLine(), or getChar(), you can explicitly read all data from either of the two channels by calling readAllStandardOutput() or readAllStandardError().

 The terminology for the channels can be misleading.
-The process stdout channel corresponds to the QProcess read channel.
-The process stdin channel corresponds to the QProcess write channels.
+The stdout channel corresponds to the QProcess read channel.
+The stdin channel corresponds to the QProcess write channels.

-QProcess can merge the two output channels so standard output and standard error data from the running process both use the standard output channel.
-Call setProcessChannelMode() with MergedChannels before starting the process to activate this feature.
-You also have the option of forwarding the output of the running process to the calling, main process, by passing ForwardedChannels as the argument.
+QProcess can merge the two output channels so standard output and standard error data from the running command both use the standard output channel.
+Call setProcessChannelMode() with MergedChannels before starting the command to activate this feature.
+You also have the option of forwarding the output of the running command to the calling, main command, by passing ForwardedChannels as the argument.

-Certain processes need special environment settings in order to operate.
-You can set environment variables for your process by calling setEnvironment().
-To set a working directory, call setWorkingDirectory().
-By default, processes are run in the current working directory of the calling process.
+Certain commands need a special environment variabal to be set in order to work correctly.
+Environment variables can be set by calling setEnvironment().
+To set a working directory call setWorkingDirectory().
+By default, commands are run in the current working directory of the CopperSpice application.

 QProcess gzip;